iconify/website/docs/types/iconify-json-metadata.md

 In TypeScript themes are represented by type `[type]IconifyThemes` that can be imported from `[npm]@iconify/types`.

 Theme is an object, where key is unique identifier for theme, value contains theme title and either prefix or suffix.
-Theme cannot contain both prefix and suffix, it must have only one of properties.
+Theme cannot contain both prefix and suffix, it must have only one of the properties.

 Example of prefixes used in Box Icons: